Nethereum/Nethereum.Docs/docs/get-started-windows.md

-# Nethereum Started Guide for Windows
+# Nethereum Getting Started Guide for Windows

 Documentation about Nethereum can be found at: <https://nethereum.readthedocs.io>

 ## Pre-requisites

+### Installing .NET
-First, make sure your environment is set to work with .NET Core, either in CLI mode or using [Visual Studio](https://visualstudio.microsoft.com/), you can find all the instructions on https://www.microsoft.com/net/learn/get-started
+First, make sure your environment is set to work with .NET Core, either in CLI mode or using [Visual Studio](https://visualstudio.microsoft.com/), you can find all the instructions on [https://www.microsoft.com/net/learn/get-started](https://www.microsoft.com/net/learn/get-started)

+### Adding Nethereum
-Once done setting your .NET environment, you can now add Nethereum to your environment by installing one of [Nethereum Nugets](https://www.nuget.org/packages?q=nethereum)
+Once done setting your .NET environment, you can now add Nethereum to your stack by installing one of [Nethereum Nugets](https://www.nuget.org/packages?q=nethereum)

-To apply the following Tutorial, you will need  [Nethereum Nugets](https://www.nuget.org/packages/Nethereum.Web3/)
+For this Tutorial, you will need  [Nethereum Nugets](https://www.nuget.org/packages/Nethereum.Web3/)
+### Starting a Devchain

 First, let's download the test chain matching your environment from <https://github.com/Nethereum/Testchains>

 Start a Geth chain (geth-clique-linux\\, geth-clique-windows\\ or geth-clique-mac\\) using **startgeth.bat** (Windows) or **startgeth.sh** (Mac/Linux).
 The chain is setup with the Proof of Authority consensus and will start the mining process immediately.